Moving Cross-border Shipments

 2. Improve product classification accuracy.
 Classifying products with the correct codes is an important requirement; it not only determines the duty paid on the product, but also can impact whether there are clearance delays because of inaccurate information associated with your shipment.
 By accurately classifying your shipments, you can clear them faster to avoid delays.

 3. Use correct valuation and markings.
-Two important issues in reducing delays associated with clearing shipments are incorrect value declarations and insufficient/incorrect markings.
+Two important issues in reducing delays associated with customs clearance are incorrect value declarations and insufficient/incorrect markings.
 Focus on both valuation and markings, especially when working with new products or suppliers.
 Making sure these are correct can help reduce shipping and clearance delays.

 4. Set up alerts.
 Work with your service providers to set up automated email alerts when a shipment is delayed in transit, including at the border.
 It not only helps you resolve the issues right away, it also helps you know that everything else is flowing smoothly.